Emma Trevayne: Novels

 Trevayne is a co-author of The Cabinet of Curiosities: 36 Tales Brief & Sinister, also due to release in May 2014.
 Billed as "a collection of eerie, mysterious, intriguing, and very short short stories," the book is a collaboration with fellow children's book authors Stefan Bachmann, Katherine Catmull, and Claire Legrand.

 Representation

-Trevayne is represented by Brooks Sherman of the Bent Agency.
+In 2014, Trevayne was represented by Brooks Sherman of the Bent Agency.